nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/kafka.md

 ```
 ## {{> anchor 'no-redis'}}"No Redis" Nuxeo cluster

-Redis is used for different things in Nuxeo, among them as a default key value provider.
+Redis is used for different things in Nuxeo, among them as a key value provider.
-For now there is only one alternative for this service and it requires to use MongoDB.

 Here is a possible "No Redis" Nuxeo cluster configuration:
 ```properties